peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 A number whose exponent is increased by  <i>places</i>
 , but not to more than 0.

-<a id="MovePointRight_PeterO_Numbers_EInteger"></a>
+<a id="MovePointRight_int"></a>
 ### MovePointRight

     public PeterO.Numbers.EDecimal MovePointRight(
-        PeterO.Numbers.EInteger bigPlaces);
+        int places);

 Returns a number similar to this number but with the decimal point moved to the right.

 <b>Parameters:</b>

- * <i>bigPlaces</i>: The number of decimal places to move the decimal point to the right.
+ * <i>places</i>: The number of decimal places to move the decimal point to the right.
 If this number is negative, instead moves the decimal point to the left by this number's absolute value.

 <b>Return Value:</b>

-A number whose exponent is increased by  <i>bigPlaces</i>
+A number whose exponent is increased by  <i>places</i>
 , but not to more than 0.

 <a id="MovePointRight_PeterO_Numbers_EInteger_PeterO_Numbers_EContext"></a>